willwin4sure/vault/🚀Performance Engineering/Parallelization/⛺Parallelization Homepage.md

 Parallel programs run their code simultaneously on multiple processing cores.

-Note the distinction between parallelism and [[concurrency]], which is just the notion of having multiple threads of execution (these potentially *could* be run in parallel, or just context switched between on a single core).
+Note the distinction between parallelism and concurrency, which is just the notion of having multiple threads of execution (these potentially *could* be run in parallel, or just context switched between on a single core).

 This is another critical speedup in performance-intensive applications, and can give a large constant factor on multicore machines (~4x, or even up to ~18x on the right hardware).